Simple Beef Stew

 ‘Cockles of the heart’ is an expression that my dad used to say when I was a kid.
 I never really thought anything of it, it seemed like a totally normal expression to me, until I became an adult myself and realized that nobody else says it.
 The thing about expressions is that they are inherited culturally or traditionally and it turns out that this is exactly what this expression is; from my pops to me!
 The good news is that it actually makes sense.
 The cockles of the heart are its ventricles, named by some in Latin as “cochleae cordis”, from “cochlea”, alluding to their shape.
 (I googled this definition, don’t worry.)
 And what’s even more interesting is that it is thought that the expression is from Irish Gaelic Origin, so the fact that I’m using it to describe an Irish inspired beef stew is even more fitting!

 I’ve had many bowls of stew in my day, and this recipe is a staple in any kitchen.
 Stewing the tougher cuts of beef is a great way to cook with them because the low and slow cooking time helps to tenderize the beef into a delicious melt-in-your-mouth stew.
 I added carrots and potatoes to this stew, but you could also use parsnips and add green peas as well (I actually just forgot to do so).
 This recipe works as a Sunday family dinner, or it is a great make-ahead recipe for a week of winter lunches.
+For the best results you’ll want to use the best beef you can, I source all of my grass-feed beef directly from truLOCAL to ensure I am purchasing a local product and supporting local farmers.

 Simple Beef Stew